Current regulations: Approved by the Estonian Internet Foundation Council on 30 April 2020 and entered into force on 1 July 2020.

 5.1.
 The procedure in the Committee may be started by any person, submitting an Application to the Committee if the Domain Name violates its rights for the purposes of article 15.4 of the Rules.

 5.2.
 The Application and the evidence annexed thereto are submitted electronically and the following must be indicated therein:

 - 5.2.1. the name, address and contact details of the Applicant and the same information on the representative if the Applicant is represented by a representative in the procedure; the e-mail address(es) where all the notices to be submitted to the Applicant in the course of the procedure are sent must be specified under the contact details;

-- 5.2.2. the name of the Registrant or all details of its representative including postal and e-mail addresses, telephone numbers through which it is possible to contact the Registrant or its representative, including the possible contact details that the Applicant used in communicating with the Registrant before submission of the Application;
+- 5.2.2. the name of the Registrant or all details of its representative including e-mail addresses, telephone numbers through which it is possible to contact the Registrant or its representative, including the possible contact details that the Applicant used in communicating with the Registrant before submission of the Application;

 - 5.2.3. the Domain Name or Names that constitute the object of the dispute;

 - 5.2.4. the choice of the Applicant whether the dispute is settled by a panel of one or three Members of the Committee; in the case of three Members of the Committee the names of the three Members of the Committee must be submitted from the List of Committee Members;

 - 5.2.5. the name of the Registrar via whom the Domain Name has or Domain Names have been registered as of the submission of the Application;

 - 5.2.6. the Prior Rights that the Applicant relies on;